drivendataorg/open-cities-ai-challenge/README.md

 Additional solution details can be found in the `reports` folder inside the directory for each submission.

 **Benchmark Blog Post: ["Open Cities AI Challenge benchmark model"](https://github.com/azavea/open-cities-ai-challenge-benchmark-model)**

+## Responsible AI track

+This competition also included a **[Responsible AI track](https://www.drivendata.org/competitions/60/building-segmentation-disaster-resilience/page/152/)** in which participants were asked to apply an ethical lens to the design and use of AI systems for DRM.
+The top three submissions can be viewed in OpenDRI blog post [Perspectives on Responsible AI for Disaster Risk Management](https://opendri.org/resource/perspectives-on-responsible-ai-for-drm/).
+The winning reports are also included in this repository.